Pravargav/Amadeus/SAC/sentences/imp.md

 -> Put/Spoon some curry onto the plate.

--> Why are you moving all over the place.
+-> moving all over the place.

 -> embarassing